 That being said, there are some studies that make an attempt to control these variables a bit more.
 For example, there is a study that included a sample size of 11,000 participants made up of “health-seeking” vegetarians and non-vegetarians.

-After 17 years, there was no difference in mortality rate.
-This is an indication that the health seeking behaviours is far more important that the elimination of meat consumption.
+After 17 years, there was no difference in the mortality rate.
+This is an indication that the health-seeking behaviours are far more important than the elimination of meat consumption.

 To break that data down more, 13% showed a decreased risk of cancer, 71% showed no association with cancer and 16% showed an increased risk of cancer.